hannahkwarren/sweater_weather/README.md

 weather_api_key: <insert_your_key_here>
 unsplash_api_key: <insert_your_key_here>
 ```
+7. You will also need to install Lockbox and add a master key to your credentials.yml.enc per [the documentation](https://github.com/ankane/lockbox).
+When you've configured lockbox, don't forget to do a `bundle install`!

 8. Startup and Access<br>
 Finally, in order to use the web app you will have to start the server locally and access the app through a web browser.